Reflections on the design, applications and implementations of the normative specification language eFLINT: Design Reflections

-This section summarises the most important design choices, modifications and extensions made in order to (better) meet the requirements identified in the previous section and laid out and categorised in Table~\ref{tab:requirements}.
+This section reflects on the most important design decisions made in order to better meet requirements identified across eFLINT's evolution.
+The requirements are described in~\Cref{tab:requirements1,tab:requirements2} and are referred to in the text in \textbf{bold}.